 - A. Identify the initial point of contact and subsequent points of contact with LEP persons where language assistance is likely to be needed. - B. Provide a method or methods at the initial point of contact to notify LEP persons that: - a.
 Upon request, they are offered language assistance; - b.
 They will not be personally charged for the cost of language assistance; - c.
 They will not be personally charged for the cost translating vital documents. - C. Based on its assessments and these guidelines, Lee County will make arrangements to access appropriate interpreters and translation services.
-The Lee County Visitor & Convention Bureau will be the contracting agent for general LEP translation services available to departments countywide.
-However, departments with particular needs, such as Human Services for compliance of HUD requirements, may engage their own translation services. - D. The language needs, the resources to provide effective language, and the arrangements to access these resources in a timely fashion shall be promptly determined and prominently displayed for future reference.
+Lee County maintains a purchase order agreement for Language Line Solutions through the states of Florida and Texas.
+The Lee County Visitor & Convention Bureau also maintains a list of volunteer translators for general LEP translation services available to departments countywide.
+Departments with particular needs, such as Human and Veteran Services for compliance of HUD requirements, have staff certified as translators and also may engage their own translation services. - D. The language needs, the resources to provide effective language, and the arrangements to access these resources in a timely fashion shall be promptly determined and prominently displayed for future reference.
 These arrangements may include the use of: - a.
 A list of interpreters who have agreements with multiple Lee County departments, - b.
 A list of bilingual staff, - c.
 Online resources, such as Google translate, http://translate.google.com, - d.
 Translators personally selected by LEP persons, but only under these conditions: - i.
 This option is specifically requested by the LEP person; - ii.
 The LEP person understands that Lee County will provide an interpreter at no charge; - iii.
-The LEP person understands that Lee County is not responsible for any fees or charges owed to the interpreter, and the LEP person must pay those fees or charges at their own expense;
+The LEP person understands that Lee County is not responsible for any fees or charges owed to the interpreter, and the LEP person must pay those fees or charges at their own expense; - iv.

-- iv.
 Lee County does not object to the use of the personally selected translator due to concerns about competency of interpretation, confidentiality, privacy, and/or conflict of interest. - v.
-The LEP person's election of this choice would be documented. - E. When written translation of vital documents is needed, each program area will submit documents to either Lee County's ADA Coordinator or the appointed departmental staff person who retains translated versions of important documents - F. Safe Harbor Provisions In consideration of HUD and other federal assistance programs, Lee County acknowledges these guidelines for "safe harbor," meaning that written translations provided under these circumstances will be considered strong evidence of compliance.
+The LEP person's election of this choice would be documented. - E. When written translation of vital documents is needed, each program area will submit documents to Lee County's Title VI Nondiscrimination Coordinator or the

+- appointed departmental staff person who retains translated versions of important documents - F. Safe Harbor Provisions In consideration of HUD and other federal assistance programs, Lee County acknowledges these guidelines for "safe harbor," meaning that written translations provided under these circumstances will be considered strong evidence of compliance.
 There are two safe harbor provisions: - a.
 The recipient provides written translations of vital documents for each eligible LEP language group that constitutes five percent or 1,000, whichever is less, of the population of persons eligible to be served or likely to be affected or encountered.
 Translation of other documents, if needed, can be provided orally; or - b.
 If there are fewer than 50 persons in a language group that reaches the five percent trigger in (a), the recipient does not translate vital written materials but instead provides written notice in the primary language of the LEP language group of the right to receive competent oral interpretation of those written materials at no charge to the requestor.